isomerpages/ncss-ssi/pages/training/certificate_prog/certificate-in-peer-support.md

 ### Course Schedule

-The trainer led sessions are expected to run from 28 Feb – 11 Mar 2022*
-- * The proposed dates may be subjected to further changes.
+The trainer led sessions are expected to run from 28 Feb – 11 Mar 2022 (The proposed dates may be subjected to further changes).

 * Practicum Workshop: 14 Mar 2022 (1 day)